 Yes, this is an important focus area.
 We have started the next generation leadership development initiative in a very structured manner.
 Annually, we conduct the ‘Merck Next Generation (MNG) – 1’ education programme for the next generation family members who are 15 to 23 years old and the ‘MNG – 2’ programme for the 24 to 35 years old family members.
 Every year, we take the next generation members to one of our factories and international markets to show them how Merck works.
 Then we have the Merck Family University.
 Around 20 family members are selected every five years for a comprehensive programme.
 In total, five modules of this programme are conducted by top business schools, while other modules are conducted by in-house expert instructors.
 Bright family members take this programme to potentially prepare themselves to take up a Board position later on.

-In addition to these efforts, we organize regular family activities and outreach efforts that strengthen family bonding among members across generations.
-These include the annual family day where all family members meet and exchange ideas and concerns, an annual family news magazine that reports on important happenings in the family and business, an annual family summer party at the evening of the Annual General Meeting, an annual Extraordinary partners meeting, three regional fireplace evening meetings and a self-organized ski week for all family members in the Swiss Alps.
-So we have been quite organized in our family leadership development efforts and hope that these initiatives will help transfer the Merck values and traditions to the next generation members who will take the Merck legacy forward.
+In addition to these efforts, we organise regular family activities and outreach efforts that strengthen family bonding among members across generations.
+These include the annual family day where all family members meet and exchange ideas and concerns, an annual family news magazine that reports on important happenings in the family and business, an annual family summer party in the evening of the Annual General Meeting, an annual Extraordinary partners meeting, three regional fireplace evening meetings and a self-organised ski week for all family members in the Swiss Alps.
+So we have been quite organised in our family leadership development efforts and hope that these initiatives will help transfer the Merck values and traditions to the next generation members who will take the Merck legacy forward.

 In 1984, Dr Frank Stangenberg-Haverkamp was elected to the Board of Partners of E Merck KG and has been the Chairman of the Board from 2004 to 2014.
 In January 2014, he was elected Chairman of the Executive Board and the Family Board of E Merck KG.
 Dr Frank Stangenberg-Haverkamp started his career with the German Air Force, which he left as Lieutenant.